Skatteetaten/mockmvc-extensions-kotlin/README.md

 ## Rest docs

-To generate rest docs include the `docsIdentifier`:
+To generate rest docs add `@AutoConfigureRestDocs` to your unit test class and include the `docsIdentifier`:
 ```
 mockMvc.get(docsIdentifier = "my-docs", urlTemplate = UrlTemplate("/test")) { ... }
 ```

+This will by default generate the restdocs snippets in `<target/build>/generated-snippets/<docsIdentifier>/*.adoc`.

 ## WireMock